Etruel-Developments/etruel-stock-in-list-for-eshop/readme.txt

 == Description ==

 Fakturo Addon that adds a new column in products lists to show the current inventory of each one without the need to enter the product to check its stock.

+Select colors of each instance in the Settings Page, Extensions tab.

 Also add other features for products, like print list to PDF or export to CSV format.